-UPDATE 05/29/21: On May 27, 2021, the 24th Navajo Nation Council issued a press release that confirmed that Lyssa Rose Upshaw was killed by a pack of dogs.
+On May 27, 2021, the 24th Navajo Nation Council issued a press release confirming that 13-year old Lyssa Rose Upshaw was killed by a pack of dogs in Fort Defiance.
 The release addressed the Navajo Nation feral dog population and the necessity for action.
-The release stated that three other people have been killed by dogs on the Nation in the past year.
+The release also stated that three other people have been killed by dogs on the Nation over the past year.
 One death was mentioned specifically, a 5-year old boy was recently killed by a dog in Tiis Tsoh Sikaad, New Mexico.

 During the last week in May, two separate meetings were held by the Law and Order Committee and the Resources and Development Committee.
 Items discussed included appropriating emergency funding to bring animal control staffing levels up to five officers per agency, as well as funding for the Navajo veterinary program for increasing the spaying and neutering clinics.
 Changes to the maximum number of dogs allowed, which is currently four, was also discussed.

 WINDOW ROCK, Ariz. — This week, the Law & Order Committee (LOC) and Resources and Development Committee (RDC) of the 24th Navajo Nation Council held separate meetings where reports were given by various Navajo Nation government entities regarding the growing issues of feral dogs in communities.

 The reports were requested after a recent incident, where 13-year-old Lyssa Rose Upshaw was fatally attacked by a pack of dogs in the Fort Defiance area.
 The Council held a moment of silence for her at last Friday’s Special Session to mourn her passing.